-Federal regulations require students maintain satisfactory academic progress in his or her field of study to be eligible for Title IV federal student financial aid.
-At UNH, that progress is defined by the Academic Standards and Advising Committee as retention in a degree program and, by the end of the second semester each year, earning the number of required credits per semesters enrolled:
+Federal regulations require students maintain satisfactory academic progress in their field of study to be eligible for Title IV federal student financial aid.
+At UNH*, that progress is defined by the Academic Standards and Advising Committee as retention in a degree program and, by the end of the second semester each year, earning the number of required credits per semesters enrolled:

 Both the number of semesters enrolled and the number of credits required are based on enrollment and credits at current degree level and include UNH courses and transfer credits.